-The MAQI2 is an ongoing, multicenter, regional, collaborative registry of anticoagulation care, which seeks to improve the safety, quality of care and outcomes of patients requiring anticoagulation.
+The Michigan Anticoagulation Quality Improvement Initiative (MAQI2) is a multicenter collaborative of anticoagulation clinics across the state of Michigan.
+MAQI2 seeks to improve the safety, quality of care and outcomes of patients requiring anticoagulation.

 Please click here to go to the Data Entry application.